yehia67/documentation/dev-essentials/0.1/concepts/bundles-and-transactions.md

 > You're at an online checkout and the total to pay is 10 Mi.
 Your seed has 2 addresses (index 0 and 1), which both contain 5 Mi.
 So, you create three transactions: One input transaction to withdraw 5 Mi from address 0, another input transaction to withdraw 5 Mi from address 1, and one output transaction to deposit 10 Mi to the vendor's address.
 (We'll assume that both addresses in the input transactions were created from a private key with security level 1, so the signatures can fit in each transaction.)

 > For the vendor to receive 10 Mi, all three of those transactions must be valid.
-They're sequential instructions that rely on each other's validity to achieve the goal of transferring IOTA tokens.
+They're sequential instructions that rely on each other's validity to achieve the goal of transferring 10 Mi.

 :::info:
 It's not just multiple transactions that need to be packaged in a bundle, even individual ones do.
+In this case, the single transaction would be the head and tail transaction in the bundle.
 :::

 ## Types of transaction